 Preview Text: Length

-Subject line rule-of-thumb is to be short and catchy.
-It is similar to preheader text.
+The subject line rule of thumb is to be short and catchy.
+It is similar to the preheader text.
 The usual range of displayed preview text characters is between 40-140 characters.
 Naturally, a desktop would show more text, while mobiles would display less.

 Be Creative and Always Improve